 Furthermore, if you have a family, a sensible long-term financial decision would be taking out life insurance to make sure that your children or partner won’t end up in financial trouble if something happens to you.

 Is a loan a good financial choice?

 This depends on the loan in question.
 Getting a payday loan or borrowing from a loan shark definitely isn’t good.
 However, if you’re borrowing from a bank or reputable company like Salad Money, then a loan can certainly be a good financial decision.

 We all need a little help to cover costs sometimes and often a loan can be the perfect way to do this.
-If you work for the NHS or in the public sector, you can borrow from us because we offer affordable loans of up to £1000 to help out hard-working NHS and public sector employees when they need it the most to stop you from falling prey to toxic high-cost loan companies.
+If you work as a key worker, you can borrow from us because we offer affordable loans of up to £1000 to help out hard-working employees when they need it the most to stop you from falling prey to toxic high-cost loan companies.

 A student loan can also be a good idea because getting a university degree is the best way to obtain a job with a high salary, making the loan worth it in the long run.
 Furthermore, you aren’t required to pay back your student loan until you’re in a good financial position.
 For example, if you took out a student loan this year, you wouldn’t need to pay a penny back until you were earning over £2200 a month.

 Loans are also a good way to build credit history.
 For example, taking out a small personal loan now (to cover the price of a sofa or television, for instance) and repaying it on time could help you get a mortgage in the future.
 This doesn’t matter for Salad Money loans though, as we use Open Banking rather than credit history to approve our loans.

 Making good financial decisions can be tough, but we’ve put together a few final tips that should help.